 Thanks to the popularity of true crime television shows, podcasts, and books, many Americans are aware that false confessions occur in a shockingly high number of criminal cases.
 In fact, one in four overturned cases included a false confession.
 These confessions may be caused by a simple desire to cooperate with police, harsh interrogation tactics, or even a misunderstanding of your statement.
 Regardless of the cause, most false confessions have one thing in common: speaking to the authorities without a lawyer.
 You are never required to speak to law enforcement regarding the occurrence of an alleged crime.
-If asked to complete an interview, or arrested and placed in custody always be polite to law enforcement, and always ask for a criminal attorney immediately.
+If asked to complete an interview, or arrested and placed in custody always be polite to law enforcement, and always ask for a criminal defense attorney immediately.
 Even statements that may seem innocuous can be taken out of context to seem incriminating.
 Also be aware that law enforcement is permitted to indicate they are in possession of incriminatory evidence or confessions from others involved that they may not necessarily have, in an attempt to secure a confession.
 If you have been involved in a situation that has lead to interrogation or a request for statement by law enforcement always request an attorney, and retain someone to represent your rights immediately.

 Confessions as Evidence

 It may seem logical that any confession to criminal activity can be used as evidence in a case.
 However, Florida law only allows a confession to be admitted as evidence if other, independent evidence shows that a crime occurred. as The legal term for this is corpus delicti, a Latin phrase meaning “body of the crime.”
 If authorities only suspect a crime has occurred without more corroborating evidence or statements, the confession will not be admissible.